cristivasile/TrackStandingsManager/README.md

 I don't think that explaining what the checkboxes do is necessary.
 This is how the window looks with them checked:

 ![](https://i.postimg.cc/W1XqWg4V/20.png)

+Well done!
+You are now ready to use TSM!